 Year after year I’m tempted to do the unthinkable – leave a lump of coal under the Christmas tree.

-Despite my many warnings that “Santa” and the “elf on the shelf” are watching (the white lie continues), my boys seem to be pushing the limits even farther than usual this holiday season.
+Despite my many warnings that “Santa” and the “elf on the shelf” are watching (the continues), my boys seem to be pushing the limits even farther than usual this holiday season.
 The threat isn’t working, and it’s pushing me to the point that I’m just about ready to donate the gifts and set out the coal.

 And I’m not talking about the candy kind.